 For 170 years, our scientists and experts at Pfizer have addressed global health challenges, bringing forth a multitude of vaccines and therapies for patients suffering from many different conditions, including infectious diseases.
 In the case of COVID-19, we are committed to bringing forth medical solutions to address this pandemic.

 As part of our immediate response, we identified anti-viral compounds in our libraries which have shown activity for highly related viruses and that may have potential to address COVID-19 based on our modeling.
-We are also working with our partner BioNTech to co-develop a potential COVID-19 vaccine.
+We have also developed a COVID-19 vaccine with our partner, BioNTech.

 On a broader scale, Pfizer is committed to working as one team across the industry to harness our scientific expertise, technical skills and manufacturing capabilities to combat this evolving crisis.
 We have made five promises that will help scientists more rapidly bring forward therapies and vaccines to protect humankind from this escalating pandemic and prepare the industry to better respond to future global health crises.